Raqqa Governorate: Modern Syria (1946–2011)

-Al-Rashid Governorate (named after Harun al-Rashid) was separated from the neighbouring Deir ez-Zor Governorate on 17 November 1957, during the reign of President Shukri al-Quwatli.
-The Governorate was later renamed on 1 January 1970 to Raqqa Governorate.
+On November 17, 1957, during the presidency of Shukri al-Quwatli, Al-Rashid Governorate, named after Harun al-Rashid, was carved out from the adjacent Deir ez-Zor Governorate.
+Subsequently, on January 1, 1970, the Governorate's name was changed to Raqqa Governorate.

-Syrian Civil War (2011-present)
+Syrian Civil War (2011–present)

 As of 19 September 2012, the town of Tal Abyad, directly across the border from the Turkish town of Akçakale, was already under rebel control.

 On 11 February 2013, Syrian rebels, including al-Nusra fighters, took control of the Tabqa Dam, and Tabqa city, according to SOHR and videos posted by rebels.
 Tabqa Dam, on the Euphrates river, is the largest hydroelectric dam in Syria and provides electricity to many areas, including Aleppo.
 Tabqa is also known as Thawrah.

 As of September 2014, governance has been fully reestablished with previous personnel who pledge allegiance to the new regime.
 Only the police and soldiers are ISIL fighters, who receive confiscated lodging previously owned by non-Sunnis and others who fled.
 ISIL asserts that it is providing welfare services, that it has established price controls, and that it has imposed taxes on the wealthy.
 The Raqqa Dam continued to provide electricity and water.
 The exportation of oil brought in tens of millions of dollars.

-As of July 2017, the Syrian Democratic Forces occupy the majority of the province, including the city of Raqqa, which they have captured from ISIL following a months-long siege.
+As of July 2017, the Syrian Democratic Forces control the majority of the province, including the city of Raqqa, which they have captured from ISIL following a months-long siege.
 A few months before the capture of Raqqa, the Syrian government launched the Southern Raqqa offensive, which cleared southern Raqqa and southeastern Aleppo from ISIL militants.
 With the south part of the governorate under government control and the northern part under Rojava, the governorate has been fully cleared from ISIL.